Harsh151200/Incredible-India-Unity-in-Diversity-Website/README.md

 # Incredible-India-Unity-in-Diversity-Website

 This website provides information about different diversities in India like:
-  -Heritage
+  1.Heritage
-  -Foods and Cusine
+  2.Foods and Cusine
-  -Arts and culture
+  3.Arts and culture
-  -Spiritual
+  4.Spiritual
-  -Shopping and Handicrafts
+  5.Shopping and Handicrafts

 This is a basic front End website

 # This site contains following pages:
-  -Home
+  1.Home
-  -About
+  2.About
-  -Diversity:
+  3.Diversity:
-      -Heritage
+      a.Heritage
-      -Foods and Cusine
+      b.Foods and Cusine
-      -Arts and culture
+      c.Arts and culture
-      -Spiritual
+      d.Spiritual
-      -Shopping and Handicrafts
+      e.Shopping and Handicrafts
-  -Blogs
+  3.Blogs
-  -Contact us
+  4.Contact us
-  -Links to Social Media Account
+  5.Links to Social Media Account